wordofwarning/wordofwarning.org/current/2026-emergency/index.md

 #### Entry
 Pay What You Decide: there's no ticketing, just turn up & donate by cash/card.

-Times *tbc*: Saturday 26 September 2026, from Noon to 10pm.<br>*NB* some artists *may* take breaks on an ad hoc basis, some works *may* have a short duration, some *may* have limited capacity on a first-come first-served basis, and some *may* occur at the same time: you *may* be unable to see everything.
+Times *tbc*: Saturday 26 September 2026, from Noon to 10pm.<br>*NB* some artists *may* take breaks on an ad hoc basis, some works *may* have a short duration, some *may* have limited capacity on a first-come first-served basis, and some *may* occur at the same time: you *might* not see everything.

 Location: <a href="https://contactmcr.com/visit/getting-here" target="_blank">Contact</a>, Oxford Rd, Manchester M15 6JA.